Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 ## About Me

 A highly inquisitive and enthusiastic software developer and recent graduate from Makers Academy, bringing in a strong foundation in full-stack web development.
 Previously, I honed my skills through self-study with online resources, gaining a solid understanding of programming fundamentals.
-My time at Makers Academy further developed these skills, as I learned best practices for writing clean, test driven code as well as collaborated in groups through agile to build full-stack projects which helped boost my communication and teamwork skills.
+My time at Makers Academy further developed these skills, as I learned best practices for writing clean, test driven code as well as collaborated in groups through agile to build full-stack projects (like this [one](https://mer-nsters-inc.vercel.app/)) which helped boost my communication and teamwork skills.

 What made me want to become a developer was the fun and engaging problem solving loop that rewards you for experimenting with different solutions.
-The vast resources available for learning it are very accessible so I was able to experience coding at a young age and have been hooked ever since.
+The wonderful community of developers all of whom are willing to help each other out is what makes me love this field and is also the reason I was able to get hooked from a young age.
 I'm looking for a role where I can continue to learn and improve my skills as well as help others do the same.

 ## Projects